appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Multi-step-Form-or-Wizard-Using-Tabs.md

 </dd>

+5. Configure the final submit Button's **onClick** event to execute the update query.
+See how to [Submit Form data](/build-apps/how-to-guides/submit-form-data#submit-form-data).

-5. Disable the **Show Tabs** property to hide tabs, which prevents manual selection and ensures controlled navigation.
+6. Disable the **Show Tabs** property to hide tabs, which prevents manual selection and ensures controlled navigation.

 With this setup, you can navigate between Tabs using Button widgets and the `storeValue` function.